EOSIO/spec-repo/eep-draft_synchronous_calls.md

 ### CDT Support (caller)

-To declare a synchronous function, declare a function with an `eosio::synchronous` attribute.
+To declare a synchronous function, declare a function with an `eosio::sync_ro_call` attribute.
 The first function argument is the contract to call.
 The return type allows the caller to return values to the callee.
 The CDT will generate the function's body. e.g.: